Computer glasses: just the thing for the workplace

 7. Computer glasses also for home use.

-It may sound strange, but computer glasses may well be exactly what you need for your favourite hobby, e.g. reading, watching TV, cooking, surfing and chatting on the Internet or playing a musical instrument.
+It may sound strange, but computer glasses may well be exactly what you need for your favorite hobby, whether it be reading, watching TV, cooking, surfing and chatting on the Internet or playing a musical instrument.
 They are ideal for any task which you perform at close range or at near to intermediate distances.

 8. What are the key points to remember when buying computer glasses?

-Two things are important to ensure that you enjoy optimum vision when working at a computer: firstly, it is important for your optician to know exactly where and for what tasks your new computer glasses will be used.
+Two things are important to ensure that you enjoy optimum vision when working at a computer: first, it is important for your eye care professional to know exactly where and for what tasks your new computer glasses will be used.
 So don't be surprised if he or she asks you what may initially seem to be personal questions.
-Secondly, the refraction and fitting processes, as well as the subsequent centration of the lenses in the spectacle frame, must be performed with the utmost precision.
+Secondly, the refraction and fitting processes, as well as the subsequent centration of the lenses in the eyeglass frame, must be performed with the utmost precision.
 Tiny points of detail can influence the quality of vision provided by your new glasses.
-The more exact these processes are, the faster you will adapt to your new spectacles.
+The more exact these processes are, the faster you will adapt to your new eyeglasses.
 Ensure that your optician takes sufficient time to fit your computer glasses.
 Lenses of this type should not be treated as mere "by-products" of progressive lenses.

 9. What guarantees optimum wearer tolerance for computer glasses?

-Another important factor is that you should try to wear your computer glasses regularly right from day one so that not only your eyes, but also your brain have time to adapt.
+Another important factor is that you should try to wear your computer glasses regularly right from day one so that both your eyes and your brain have time to adapt.
 After this, there is nothing to prevent you from enjoying better vision at work and at home.

 Vision after 40